acamp3lo/LEIC-CPD-2023/2nd_project/README.txt

 --> Directory Instructions:
-	-> Source file are in the /src folder.
+	-> Source files are in the /src folder.
-	-> Class files are ...

 --> Run Instructions: